Summary

 Extend

-• Be sure to have a plan for gathering participate feedback on the PD either through discussion, a survey, or feedback cards.
+Be sure to have a plan for gathering participant feedback on the PD, through discussion, a survey, or feedback cards.
 Feedback should focus on both the content and the facilitation.

-As you observe the facilitation, have the Authenticity Framework and 5E reflection tools handy.
-Take notes on how your teacher leader engages participants.
+As you observe or co-facilitate the PD session, take notes on how your teacher leader engages participants.
 Notice how the teacher leader interacts with participants, responds to questions, and makes any on-the-spot adjustments.
+Note areas of strength and areas for growth.
 These observations will be valuable in the upcoming reflection meeting.

 Evaluate

-Invite the teacher leader to reflect on the session using guiding questions:
+Invite the teacher leader to reflect on the session using guiding questions.
+Adapt the questions based on the role of the teacher leader.

 Encourage them to think critically about specific moments that challenged them or sparked new insights into their facilitation style.